 ECE 443 INTRODUCTION TO MEMS (3-0-3)(F/S).
 Overview of MEMS; MEMS device physics including beam theory, electrostatic actuation, capacitive and piezoresistive sensing, thermal sensors and actuators; basic MEMS fabrication techniques; MEMS technologies: bulk micromachining, surface micromachining, and LIGA; MEMS design and modeling; case studies in various MEMS systems.
 PREREQ: ECE 440.

 ECE 451 COMMUNICATION SYSTEMS (3-0-3)(S).
 Signals, noise, propagation and protocol in analog and digital communication systems.
 Bandwidth, Fourier transforms, signal to noise ratio and receiver noise figures.
 Introduction to modern wireless communication systems such as cellular, wireless data and satellite data systems.
+Introduction to physical layer security and the principles of encryption for communication systems.
 PREREQ: ECE 350, and MATH 360 or MATH 361.

 ECE 451L COMMUNICATION SYSTEMS LAB (0-3-1)(S).
 Lab experience accompanying ECE 451 utilizing AM/FM modulation, spectrum analysis, receiver design and analysis.
 PREREQ: ECE 350.
 COREQ: ECE 451.